coderlore/property-demo/README.md

 - Create a web page that adjusts for different screensizes.
 - Follow standards and best practices.
 Some things to check are text size, color pallete used, etc.

+Miscellaneous
+- Add a nav bar and footer.
+- Add additional pages such as a login, about page, etc.

 ## Lessons Learned:

 1. The main thing I learned was to keep things simple.
 I initially started building the backend thinking I would follow the MVC architechture.
 While that would have worked, installing and untilizing json server made things a lot easier.